 So, we decided to put Sun Tuf clear panels on top of the lattice.
-These let in the light but screen out the damaging rays and, of course, keep off the rain.
-They’re not cheap ($20 for a 2′ x 8′ panel) but the alternative was to let the elements continue to damage the porch.
+These panels let in light but screen out the damaging rays and, of course, keep off the rain.
+They're not cheap ($20 for a 2' x 8' panel) but the alternative was to let the elements continue to damage the porch.

 We needed to cover 24' of porch, but only needed 6' lengths.
 So we purchased 10 panels and had the home improvement store cut them to 6'.
 Our plan was to use the 2' scraps to cover the final 4 feet of porch- and save a few bucks.

 And this is what it looked like.
 The porch was just about as wet as it had been with no expensive panels!

 Where we'd saved money by piecing the panels, it was incredibly wet.
 Water dripped from a dozen places for seemingly no reason.
 We'd used special screws with rubber washers.
 All the panel pieces were overlapping each other just like roofing shingles.
 There was no reason water should have been running and dripping like there was no roof.